An exploration in embedded Linux

 Per-unit container, bwrap-isolated

 Each unit runs in its own Docker container with a bubblewrap sandbox.
-Toolchain pinning per-unit; no host pollution; no leaks between builds.
+Toolchain pinning per-unit/task; no host pollution; no leaks between build units.

-One Go binary, Docker, and Git is all you need.
+All you need is one self-contained tool, Docker, and Git.
 No global state, no hidden caches, no SDK to install.
 The first build assembles a Docker toolchain container, fetches default unit modules, and produces a bootable QEMU image.
+Expect rough edges — this is an experiment, and we'd love to hear what breaks.

 For ARM64, register QEMU user-mode once with yoe container binfmt, then add --machine qemu-arm64.
 The build runs inside a real ARM64 container, transparently emulated by your host kernel.